This page contains some of my work and other professional activities.

 Ecosystem federalism and compartmental disease models with dynamic networks: with Julie Blackwood, I’m studying the spread of disease in the context of mutliscale governance models.
 We’re trying to understand the effects of different policies at multiple scales of governments with dynamic interaction networks.

 Spatiotemporal clustering: with Olga Dorabiala, I’m working on problems in spatiotemporal clustering, both in the general setting, and for dynamic networks specifically.
-We have published in this area already [1, 2] and have two additional pre-prints [3, 4], so this research thrust is realtively mature.
+We have published in this area already [1, 2, 3] and have an additional pre-print [4], so this research thrust is realtively mature.
 We’re currently working on applying the general method to ML problems with foundation models and we’re thinking of ways to extend the technique for multiscale analysis in dynamic networks.

 Gradient descent learning rate and error in convex functions: as part of a working group in QCAM led by Andre Wibisono, we have been investigating the relationship between learning rate and error in gradient descent for convex functions.
 More precisely, given a (strongly) convex and sufficiently smooth function, we ask: is it better to take \(k\) steps with learning rate \(\eta\) or \(2k\) steps with learning rate \(\eta/2\)?
 As long as the learning rate is sufficiently small, we strongly suspect that the former is better; it is straightforward to prove for quadratic functions and in the 1-D case.
 We are trying to generalize this result to \(\mathbb{R}^d\) and, as a consequence, prove a more general conjecture about the relationship between gradient descent, gradient flow, and proximal gradient descent.